 How we do that

-- We provide support and services that make a real and positive difference to the quality of older people’s lives, including the most vulnerable and isolated.
+- We provide support and services that make a positive difference to the quality of older people’s lives, including the most vulnerable and isolated.

 - We have been working with local people since June 1950.

-- We have almost 200 hard-working and dedicated volunteers without whom we could not function.
+- We have around 160 hard-working and dedicated volunteers.

 - We pay all our employees at least the Living Wage, provide training and reimburse their work expenses